Return to Lines in the Sand (Opener)

 “And if anyone should be inside…” She smiled.
 “Their blood for Noxus this day.”

 Vi sat against the cool stone wall of the temple beneath the oasis.
-She’d picked one of the blank walls, because even though Ezreal had insisted the place was dead, she didn’t like the idea of leaning up against spooky old Shuriman enchantments.
+She’d picked one of the blank walls, because even though Ezreal had insisted the place was dead, she didn’t like the idea of putting her back up against spooky old Shuriman enchantments.

 She gave her left gauntlet a twist, bending the plates apart slightly, and stuck a folding screwdriver inside to retune the intake.
 She watched the gauge until the needle did that subtle double-wobble that told her it was primed just right.
 She popped open the panel over the regulator, and checked the lights.
 Three green, two blue.
 Nice.
 Running at about 8x, with a 10 Strickler capacity in the shifter.
 That was almost as good as she’d get on the Fields on a good day.